ibm-cloud-docs/CDN/how-to-https.md

    ![Domain Validation Challenge Standard](images/domain-validation-standard.png)

 To successfully complete the Domain Validation through the Standard method, you must configure your origin server in a particular way.
-The example procedures for _Apache(TM)_ and _Nginx(TM)_ servers are outlined below.
+The example procedures for _Apache(TM)_ and _Nginx(TM)_ servers are outlined as follows.

 **Example situation**
 * Origin server: `www.example.com`